ycm-core/YouCompleteMe/README.md

 ### The `GoToDeclaration` subcommand

 Looks up the symbol under the cursor and jumps to its declaration.
+For Rust, this is identical to GoToDefinition.

-Supported in filetypes: `c, cpp, objc, objcpp, python, cs`
+Supported in filetypes: `c, cpp, objc, objcpp, python, cs, rust`

 ### The `GoToDefinition` subcommand